ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 <original-visualisation-analysis>
 + #strong[No data validation];: There is no data validation provided in the graph.

 + #strong[Limited range];: The graph only displays data from 2019-2023.
-This is not a wide enough of a range to make conclusive statements.
+This is not a wide enough range to make conclusive statements.

 + #strong[Missing socioeconomic factors];: There are no socioeconomic factors listed to support the decline in the fertility rate.
 They are crucial information that can reinforce the nature of the graph.

 + #strong[Static visualisation];: The original visualisation lacks depth and interactive features that would otherwise allow the user to better understand the graphs.
-The static natures does not allow the user to hover or click on data points to gain more information.
+The static nature does not allow the user to hover or click on data points to gain more information.

 = Suggested Improvements
 <suggested-improvements>
-+ #strong[Inlcude data validation];: Add comprehensive data validation along with outlier analysis.
++ #strong[Include data validation];: Add comprehensive data validation along with outlier analysis.
 This aims to ensure the accuracy and reliability of the data presented.

 + #strong[Extended analysis];: Increase the range of the data to 1991-2022.
 This will provide a more comprehensive view of the fertility trends in Singapore which allows for better analysis and understanding of long-term patterns.